 10 Interesting Facts About Jesus

 - At the age of 12 years, Jesus went missing while traveling with His family.
-Jesus and His family had traveled to Jerusalem for Passover.
-After the festival ended, the family packed up and left Jerusalem, except for one family member who stayed behind, Jesus.
-And it took His family an entire day to realize He went missing!
-After searching for a few days, they found Him teaching in the temple.
+Jesus and his family had traveled to Jerusalem for Passover.
+After the festival ended, the family packed up and left Jerusalem, except for one family member who stayed behind: Jesus.
+And it took his family an entire day to realize he had gone missing!
+After searching for a few days, they found him teaching in the temple.
 It must have been a little scary to lose the Son of God!

 - Jesus wasn’t white.
 Although we have a lot of paintings in our museums that paint Jesus as a tall, white, Scandinavian guy with a beard, Jesus was actually of Jewish descent and would have been a guy with dark skin and shaggy dark hair.
 Therefore, his appearance looked drastically different than what we often imagine.

 - Women helped fund Jesus’ ministry.
 Jesus had an incredible respect for women and even helped a woman who was about to be stoned to death.
-Not only did Jesus show us how to treat women, but women actually helped fund His ministry.
-In Luke 8, he talks about women who followed Jesus and His disciples and supported them through their own means.
+Not only did Jesus show us how to treat women, but women actually helped fund his ministry.
+Luke 8 talks about women who followed Jesus and his disciples and supported them through their own means.

 It is fascinating and amazing to know that the One who came to save us really did walk fully in our shoes.
 He knows our hearts and our struggles.
-While they may look different, He can still understand us.
+While our stories may look different, he can still understand us.
 Not only is this comforting, it gives us hope that, if Jesus could face this life and still be fully reliant and trusting in God, then we can, too.